Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 ## Society

-*"The nobility hoard knowledge, the commoners spill blood, and the empire endures.
-This is Gallia."*
+> *"The nobility hoard knowledge, the commoners spill blood, and the empire endures.
+This is Gallia."*{ .emq }
 — Martel Beauchamp, former revolutionary
 { .quote }